Haoqi9/Haoqi9/README.md

 🔍 Passionate about data science, AI and their business applications.

-## 🌱 Currently Learning

-📚 Diving deeper into various data science techniques:
+📚 Currently diving deeper into various data science techniques:
    - Machine Learning Algorithms
    - Deep Learning
    - Computer Vision

+## Repository
+- `Master_DS_Tasks`: A repository containing the tasks and assignments for my Master's degree courses, ranging from Statistics, Relational Databases to Machine Learning and Deep Learning.

+- `galatic_grapher_st`: A Streamlit web application that facilitates and automates basic data preprocessing for Exploratory Data Analysis (EDA).
+- `Personal_Projects`: This repository contains my personal projects and portfolios.

 ## 📫 How to Reach Me
 - 🧑‍💻 LinkedIn: https://www.linkedin.com/in/hao-q-0a4259134/